abhijitnathwani/abhijitnathwani.github.io/_posts/2018-01-07-Blur-Image-using-C.md

 ---
 layout: post
-title: Bright Image using C
+title: Blur Image using C
 ---

-Following the previous blog posts, I hope you now get a pretty clear idea about how to go ahead with image processing in C. In this blog post, we will discuss about creating a bright image of an image.
+Following the previous blog posts, I hope you now get a pretty clear idea about how to go ahead with image processing in C. In this blog post, we will discuss about creating a blur image of an image.

 For this blog post, we will again use our usual, *lena's* face.

 ![Lena Grayscale](/images/lena512.bmp "Lena Grayscale")

-The complete code for this post can be found [here.](https://github.com/abhijitnathwani/image-processing/blob/master/image_bright.c)
+The complete code for this post can be found [here.](https://github.com/abhijitnathwani/image-processing/blob/master/image_blur_gray.c)

 Starting with the usual procedure, image is nothing but a file for C. So go ahead and open the file.